iojcde/iojcde/README.md

  I'm an open source software and privacy advocate.

-I  volunteer at https://fosshost.org, providing free VMs for FOSS projects.
+I  volunteer at https://fosshost.org, a free cloud compute platform for the open source community.

 ### Here are some projects I have contributed to: